-All continuously measured parameters (LFG flow, CH4 concentration, flare temperature, and flare operating hours), will be recorded electronically via a datalogger, which will have the capability to aggregate and print the collected data at the frequencies as specified above.
+All continuously measured parameters (LFG flow, CH_4 concentration, flare temperature, and flare operating hours), will be recorded electronically via a datalogger, which will have the capability to aggregate and print the collected data at the frequencies as specified above.

-Before commencement of the O&M phase, Conestoga-Rovers & Associates Ltd. (CRA) will conduct a training and quality control program to ensure that good management practices are ensured and implemented by all project operating personnel in terms of record-keeping, equipment calibration, overall maintenance, and procedures for corrective action.
+Before commencement of the O&M phase, a training and quality control program will be created to ensure that good management practices are ensured and implemented by all project operating personnel in terms of record-keeping, equipment calibration, overall maintenance, and procedures for corrective action.
 An operations manual will be developed for the operating personnel.
 The procedures for filing data and calculations to be performed by the LFG management operator will be included in a daily log to be placed in the main control room.